localgovdrupal/docs/docs/src/features/services/content-design.md

 ## Service sub-landing pages

-### When to use a service sub landing page
+### When to use a service sub-landing page
-Service sub landing pages are index pages that link out to other pages.
-They usually sit a level below the main service page.
+Service sub-landing pages are index pages that link out to other pages.
+They usually sit a level below a service landing page.
 Think of them as chapters of a book, giving the user the option to browse everything in that section.

 You can use them to link to: